-How to use library card catalogs
+How we used vintage library card catalogs

 Do you know how to use the card catalog in the library?
 Do you ask the librarian about a certain book or do you look for it yourself?